probmods/ppaml2016/chapters/5-vae.md

 printPixels(pixels)
 ~~~~

-this program now runs.

-## add observations
+## Add observations

-we can extend this to multiple images, and add observations in the usual way.
+We can extend this to multiple images, and add observations in the usual way.
-note that the neural net `f` is shared across all data points.
+Note that the neural net `f` is shared across all data points.

 ~~~~
 ///fold: